 Because my oldest is only four, summertime doesn’t look much different than the rest of the year for us.
-However, my friend Shaina, who blogs at Food for My Family, shares her summer planning process below, and she includes a lot of great ideas and hints for making the most of your summer!
+However, my friend Shaina, who blogs at Food for My Family, shares her summer planning process below, and she includes a lot of great ideas and hints for making the most of your summer schedules!

 A few things to consider when planning out your summer schedule with your kids: